ronutu/ctf-writeups/Hack The Box/BabyEncryption/README.md

 We discovered two approaches to solve this problem: one involves a brute-force method, where each number from 1 to 255 is tested with the given arithmetic operations to check for a match against the resulted message.
 The other, more elegant approach, transforms the problem into a linear congruence and uses an algorithm to find the solution.

 ### Method 1:
-We will take each number from 0 to 255 and apply the same arithemtic oprations to them `(123*i + 18) % 256`.
+We will iterate through each number from 0 to 255 and apply the arithmetic operations `(123 * i + 18) % 256` to them.
+Then, we will compare the results to each character in the encrypted message until the entire message is successfully decrypted.
-To decrypt the message, we need to reverse the process described in the script, essentially working backward from the encrypted output.
-Here's the script we came up with to decrypt the message:
 ```python
 f = open("msg.enc", "r")
 msg = f.read()